o3de/sig-release/releases/22.05.0/22050 feature list.md

-O3DE 22.05.0 Feature List
+# O3DE 22.05.0 Feature List

-Status: In Progress as of 4/26
+## Status: In Progress as of 4/26

-The release contains AT LEAST the below features.
+The release contains _AT LEAST_ the below features.
 Additional features may be added as we review pull requests.
 At this point this list is suitable to move forward with preparing the O3DE Marketing blog post for the release.

-The suggested "Top 3" items to highlight (see below for the details) are "1.
+The suggested "Top 3" items to highlight (see below for the details) are 1.
 Motion Matching Updates 2.
 User-Defined Property support for the Asset Pipeline.
 3. Overall performance, stability & automated testing improvements, including Installer Validation.

-The general theme of this release is “Quality of Life Improvements, Stability, and Usability”.
+The general theme of this release is "Quality of Life Improvements, Stability, and Usability".

 * Audio System "Improved Audio Controls Editor, including new connection properties for Audio Engines" For more information see https://github.com/o3de/o3de/pull/6480 and https://github.com/o3de/o3de/pull/6303
 * Asset Pipeline "Prefabs as product of scene processing" Adds a new way to create prefabs by generating them during the asset pipeline's scene builder.